hatstraw/odin-recipes/README.md

 # odin-recipes

-First HTML projects from Odin Project
+### First HTML projects from Odin Project

+Mainly practice using :

+- Working link attributes in anchor element `<a href>`
+- Working with images files.
+- Working with lists.
+- Learned relative & absolute paths in file structure.
+- Learned about html entities.